cloudflare/cloudflare-docs/content/dns/zone-setups/reference/nameserver-assignment.md

 Each domain's assigned nameservers may be different than other domains, even if those domains are within the same account.

-These nameserver assignments cannot be changed unless you set up [custom or vanity nameservers](/dns/nameservers/custom-nameservers/).
+These nameserver assignments cannot be changed.
+However, depending on your subscription, you may have different options to [control the nameservers assignment method](/dns/nameservers/nameserver-options/#assignment-method) or to use your own [custom nameservers](/dns/nameservers/custom-nameservers/).

 {{<Aside type="warning">}}